 Community – the readers, contributors (authors, artists etc) and curators

 The library is useful but necessarily incomplete.
-We know Perfect Knowledge (represented by the number 1.0) is unattainable due to Godel’s Incompleteness Theorem.
+We know Perfect Knowledge (represented by the number 1.0) is unattainable due to Gödel’s Incompleteness Theorem.

 Qualities and aesthetics

 The manifestation of The LibRWRI itself must be anti-fragile and both virtual and physical instances should be decentralized according to (small world) power laws.
 This and other desirable emergent properties are: